jessika8/weatherApp/README.md

 # weatherApp
-A weather app that displays current weather and five-day forecast weather.
+This is a simple weather page.
+It displays information about current weather and a forecast for five days. weatherApp is using forecastle data from [OpenWeatherMap](https://openweathermap.org/).
+Forecast: Local forecast & world weather forecast on one page.

 ## Motivation
-I wanted to build a simple app that can display information about weather.
+I wanted to build a simple page that can display information about the weather.
 I used two different APIs.
 What is an API?
 How do handlebars work?

 ## What have I achieved so far?
 * API - application program interface